-Aliquots of samples (spiked or unspiked) were stored at -20°C, 2°C to 8°C, room temperature, and at 37°C, and the monkey IL-6 level determined after 24 hours.
-There was no significant loss of monkey IL-6 immunoreactivity detected during storage under above conditions.
+Aliquots of serum samples (spiked or unspiked) were stored at -20°C, 2°C to 8°C, room temperature, and at 37°C, and the human IL-6 level determined after 24 hours.
+There was no significant loss of human IL-6 immunoreactivity detected during storage under above conditions.